sipbs-compbiol/template_bioinformatics_project/.github/ISSUE_TEMPLATE.md

 ## Contributions:
 _Would you be interested in implementing your suggested improvement or other change?
 If you are, do you want or need assistance in making any changes in this repository?_

+## Post-issue checklist
+_Please check that you have taken the steps below_

+- [ ] Added a suitable label or labels for this issue from the `Labels` button in the sidebar